Beverly Longid: Human rights commentary

-When asked to comment on the human rights situation since President Ferdinand Marcos Jr took office in 2022, Longid said:
+When asked to comment on the human rights situation since President Bongbong Marcos took office in 2022, Longid said:

 "human rights violations have significantly increased...
 He has upheld many of the repressive policies of his predecessor, Rodrigo Duterte, including the Anti-Terrorism Act of 2020 and the infamous counterinsurgency program, the National Taskforce to End Local Communist Armed Conflict (NTF-ELCAC), particularly in the context of the ongoing armed conflict with the Communist Party of the Philippines-New People’s Army (CPP-NPA) and the National Democratic Front of the Philippines (NDFP).
 Under Marcos Jr.’s administration, Indigenous Peoples, journalists, lawyers, human rights defenders, and environmental activists continue to face severe repression.
 In 2023 alone, there were 11 cases of enforced disappearances, 60 extrajudicial killings, and approximately 10 incidents of indiscriminate aerial bombings in rural communities.
 These bombings displaced around 20,000 individuals, many of whom were forced to abandon their farms.
 Notably, seven of these bombings occurred in the ancestral lands of Indigenous Peoples, areas rich in natural resources".